15 Feb Why Your Business Needs Powerful Storytelling To Grow

 Be consistent and true to the brand

 Brand stories must follow three important rules: consistency, persistence, and restraint.
 It would be easy to change your brand message because you’ve seen a competitor create a cool websites or developed a successful social media campaign, but you need to stay true to your brand, otherwise your customers won’t understand what you really want to say and sell.
-Be creative but don’t stay too far from your brand promise.
+Be creative but don’t stray too far from your brand promise.
 Confusion is the number one brand killer!

 Allow for your brands personality to influence the storytelling

 As Geoff Mead points out in his book ‘Telling the Story – the heart and soul of successful leadership’, “A company’s story must be authentic and not just a sales pitch.”
 Brand stories are not marketing materials, generic ads or sales pitches.
 Remember the simple fact, people do business with people they like.
-Brand stories should be told with the brand persona and the writer’s personality at center stage.
+Brand stories should be told with the brand persona and the writer’s personality at centre stage.
 Boring stories won’t attract and retain readers, but stories brimming with personality can.

 Use characters your audience will connect with

 Brand storytelling requires characters your audience will root for.
-It doesn’t mean you’re required to create fictional characters or brand mascots to tell your stories, but you need elements that enable your audience to become emotionally connected.
+It doesn’t mean you’re required to create fictional characters or brand mascots to tell your stories, but you need a human element that enable your audience to become emotionally connected.
 In this way, they will be more interested to conclude the story and to follow your brand.
 Red bull are the experts in getting across the brand story by creating huge amounts of cool content using their buyer persona heroes as well as regular people.
 Check out their Youtube channel.

 Leave them wanting more

 OXO tried to use the perpetual marketing back in the 80’s with their TV ad campaigns, effectively creating a TV series over many years.
-Nearly twenty years have passed since the late Lynda Bellingham served up the OXO family’s last televised meal, after the brand’s owners claimed that the advert’s cosy communality was out of touch with modern reality.
+Nearly twenty years have passed since the late Lynda Bellingham served up the OXO family’s last televised meal, after the brand’s owners claimed that the advert’s cosy commonality was out of touch with modern reality.

 Premier Foods, the owner of the iconic stock cube, brought back the OXO clan for a new advertising campaign which highlights the role that men now play in the kitchen, including references to how teenagers use social media to document their diet.
 This is a great example of personal storytelling and how it resonates with the audience.

 Businesses need to use stories in order to create an emotional connection with their customers.
-Give to your target audience various ways to enjoy your brand story and you’ll find yourself moving closer to achieving the ultimate brand goal.
+Give your target audience various ways to enjoy your brand story and you’ll find yourself moving closer to achieving the ultimate brand goal.
 As Simon Sinek said, “Stories are attempts to share our values and beliefs.
 Storytelling is worthwhile when it tells what we stand for.”

 IF YOU’D LIKE MORE INFORMATION AND TIPS FOR YOUR WEBSITE, PLEASE CONTACT US!